When Do Neural Networks Outperform Kernel Methods?: Discussion

 To bridge these gaps, we developed a sharp characterization of the test error in the high-dimensional regime in which both $d$ and $n$ diverge, while being polynomially related.
 This characterization holds for any target function $f_*$, and expresses the limiting test error in terms of the polynomial decomposition.
 We also present analogous results for finite-width RF and NT models.

 Our analysis is analogous and generalizes the recent results of \cite{ghorbani2019linearized}.
-However, while \cite{ghorbani2019linearized} assumed the covariates $\bx_i$ to be uniformly distribute over the sphere $\S^{d-1}(\sqrt{d})$, we introduced and analyzed a more general model in which the features lie close to a $d_0$-dimensional subspace, for $d_0\ll d$, and the target function is also dependent on that subspace.
+However, while \cite{ghorbani2019linearized} assumed the covariates $\bx_i$ to be uniformly distributed over the sphere $\S^{d-1}(\sqrt{d})$, we introduced and analyzed a more general model in which the covariates mostly lie in the signal subspace with dimension $d_0\ll d$, and the target function is also dependent on that subspace.
 In fact our results follow as special cases of a more general model discussed in Appendix \ref{sec:GeneralApp}.

-Depending on the relation between $d_0$ and $d$, and on how strong is the latent low-dimensional structure, the model presents a continuum of different behaviors.
-At one extreme, the features are fully $d$-dimensional, and RKHS methods are highly suboptimal compared to NN.
-At the other, features are close to $d_0$-dimensional and RKHS methods are instead more competitive with NN.
+Depending on the relation between signal dimension $d_0$, ambient dimension $d$, and the covariate signal-to-noise ratio $r$, the model presents a continuum of different behaviors.
+At one extreme, the covariates are fully $d$-dimensional, and RKHS methods are highly suboptimal compared to NN.
+At the other, covariates are close to $d_0$-dimensional and RKHS methods are instead more competitive with NN.

-Finally, the Fourier decomposition of images is a simple proxy for the decomposition of the feature vector $\bx$ into its low-dimensional dominant component (low frequency) and high-dimensional component (high frequency) \cite{yin2019fourier}.
+Finally, the Fourier decomposition of images is a simple proxy for the decomposition of the covariate vector $\bx$ into its low-dimensional dominant component (low frequency) and high-dimensional component (high frequency) \cite{yin2019fourier}.